Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Proposed Framework

 \subsection{GWAS Statistics}

 GWAS is a method used to identify genetic variations that are associated with a particular phenotype (usually a disease).
-In a typical GWAS, the researcher quantifies the associations between a disease (or phenotype) and a SNP using the odds ratio (with a confidence level of $95\%$) and the corresponding p-value.
-For a 2x2 contingency table, the odds ratio (OR) is computed as: (using the values in Table~\ref{table:gwas}).
-The $95\%$ confidence interval is from $\exp(ln(OR)-1.96\times SE\{ln(OR)\})$ to $\exp(ln(OR)+1.96\times SE\{ln(OR)\})$, where the standard error (SE) of the log odds ratio is $SE\{ln(OR)\}=\sqrt{\frac{1}{S_1+S_2} + \frac{1}{S_0} + \frac{1}{C_1+C_2} + \frac{1}{C_0}}$.
-The p-value is computed as in~\cite{sheskin2004inferential}.
-First, the standard normal deviation (z-value) is computed as follows $ln((OR)/SE\{ln(OR)\}$, and then the p-value is computed as the area of the normal distribution that falls outside $\pm z$.
-The p-value shows if the association between a SNP and a phenotype is statistically significant or not.
-SNPs whose p-values are low enough (typically smaller than $0.05$) are considered significant, which means the associations of these SNPs cannot be due to chance.
+In a typical GWAS, the researcher quantifies the associations between a disease (or phenotype) and a SNP using the odds ratio and the corresponding $p$-value.
+For a 2x2 contingency table, the odds ratio (OR) is computed as $OR = \frac{(S_{1,2})/(C_{1,2})}{S_0/C_0} = \frac{C_0 (S_{1,2})}{S_0 (C_{1,2})}$ (using the values in Table~\ref{table:gwas}).
+The $95\%$ confidence interval is from $\exp(ln(OR)-1.96\times SE\{ln(OR)\})$ to $\exp(ln(OR)+1.96\times SE\{ln(OR)\})$, where the standard error (SE) of the log odds ratio is $SE\{ln(OR)\}=\sqrt{\frac{1}{S_{1,2}} + \frac{1}{S_0} + \frac{1}{C_{1,2}} + \frac{1}{C_0}}$.
+The $p$-value is computed as in~\cite{sheskin2004inferential}.
+First, the standard normal deviation ($z$-value) is computed as $ln(OR)/ \\ SE\{ln(OR)\}$, and then the $p$-value is computed as the area of the normal distribution that falls outside $\pm z$.
+The $p$-value shows if the association between a SNP and a phenotype is statistically significant or not.
+SNPs whose $p$-values are low enough (smaller than a threshold) are considered significant.
 Finally, the minor allele frequency (MAF) of the SNPs in the case group is computed as $MAF = \frac{S_1+2\times S_2}{2\times S}$ (using the values in Table~\ref{table:gwas}).
-For the SNPs that have a p-value smaller than a certain predefined value, the researcher publicly releases their aggregate statistics (p-value, OR, and MAF).
+For the SNPs that have a $p$-value smaller than a threshold, the researcher publicly releases their aggregate statistics ($p$-value, OR, and MAF).